eukras/refspy/README.md

 Any major class has its own file, so `Library` is defined in `refspy/library.py` and so on.

 Books and libraries have names, abbrevs, and aliases.
-If URL params are needs, they are generated from these.
-So, the name '1 Corinthians' has the abbrev '1 Cor', wand generates the param '1+cor'.
+If URL params are needed, they are generated from these.
+So, the name '1 Corinthians' has the abbrev '1 Cor', and generates the param '1+cor'.
 The `languages/english.py` file says that numeric prefixes must also match `I` and `First` (etc).
 The params are lowercase with no spaces.